St Theresa's Catholic Primary School

 Writing Progression Document

 Our teaching and learning staff use a 'Writing Progression Document' to identify the variety of genres that should be covered in their year group.
 It further identifies the learning outcomes for each genre for their year group.
+The document identifies the spelling, punctuation and grammar elements that are covered within each year group.

 Termly Assessment